There are two primary approaches to painting in oil. The first is the direct approach, the second is the indirect approach.

 Colours are separate and distinct.
 Often paint is opaque rather than transparent, which lends itself to creating more vivid combinations and colour contrasts.
 Also, with the tendency to use thicker, opaque paint throughout the process, a greater surface texture can be achieved.

-It’s worth trying both approaches, to get a feel for different oil painting techniques and see which you think produces the kind of results you want to achieve with your art.
+It’s worth trying both approaches.
+To get a feel for different oil painting techniques and see which you think produces the kind of results you want to achieve with your art.

 If you’ve previously only painted with the direct approach, attempting a painting with a more indirect approach can completely restructure how you perceive a subject, the light and combination of colours.

-Even if you try it and don’t like it, having the experience of painting with an alternative approach can enhance and improve your current technique.
+The experience of painting with an alternative approach can enhance and improve your current technique.
 There might be qualities in the light or structure of a subject that you previously didn’t tap into while sticking to the one.

 Elements from the different methods can be combined and used in the same painting.
 As long as you’ve used the correct layering techniques to ensure your painting is structurally sound, there is no problem and it’s even encouraged to add glazes to a dry and completely opaque surface.